Roger Benitez: Federal judicial service

+Disciplinary proceedings

+On May 1, 2024, the Judicial Council of the Ninth Circuit publicly disciplined Benitez for judicial misconduct because he had unlawfully ordered a teenage girl to be shackled during her father's sentencing hearing: “First, the shackling of a spectator at a hearing who is not engaged in threatening or disorderly behavior exceeds the authority of a district judge.
+Second, creating a spectacle out of a minor child in the courtroom chills the desire of friends, family members, and members of the public to support loved ones at sentencing.”

 Notable opinions and rulings

 Benitez is known for his opinions striking down several California gun control laws.

 In 2019, Benitez granted summary judgment in a lawsuit (initially Duncan v.
 Becerra, later Duncan v.
 Bonta) in which plaintiffs challenged California's ban on high-capacity magazines.
 California Attorney General Xavier Becerra appealed the ruling to the Ninth Circuit.
 In 2020, a three-judge panel affirmed Benitez's grant of summary judgment in a 2–1 decision authored by Judge Kenneth Lee.
 However, the Ninth Circuit granted a petition for rehearing en banc review and vacated the panel decision.
 In November 2021, following en banc review, the Ninth Circuit reversed Benitez's decision.
-On June 30, 2022 the US Supreme Court vacated the 9th circuit court of appeals en banc decision and remanded it for reconsideration in light of the New York State Rifle and Pistol Association v.
+On June 30, 2022, the U.S. Supreme Court vacated the 9th circuit court of appeals en banc decision and remanded it for reconsideration in light of the New York State Rifle and Pistol Association v.
 Bruen ruling.
+On September 23, 2022, the en banc panel vacated its opinion and remanded it back to Benitez.

 In Rhode v.
 Becerra, Benitez issued a preliminary injunction blocking enforcement of California's 2016 Proposition 63 law requiring background checks for ammunition sales, ruling in favor of the California Rifle & Pistol Association; he deemed the law "constitutionally defective."
 The Ninth Circuit stayed Benitez's ruling pending appeal.
+The Ninth Circuit eventually vacated his injunction and remanded it back to Benitez, only for him to strike down the ammunition restrictions the second time on January 30, 2024.